 TNA is easy to use, I think you’ll agree.
 The drop-down menus allow you to seek out (for example) just stone circles that you may be looking for, or just cursus monuments in the Antiquities menu; but if you’re just wanting to find sites in one particular county in Scotland, Wales, etc, you’ll find those places in our Locations menu.
 Nice n’ easy.

 The website intends to slowly expand, both in the number of sites, as well as with the addition of several different ‘site-types’, or categories in the Antiquities section — but the basic lay-out of the site will pretty much remains the same for the foreseeable future.
-However, in time, if we’re able to get some financial resources, it’s hoped that we’ll be able to expand our geographical field with more explorers and contributors—like some of the crew (Frank, Paul, Lisa and Nina) to the right—who can add site profiles from wider and wider areas.
+However, in time, if we’re able to get some financial resources, it’s hoped that we’ll be able to expand our geographical field with more explorers and contributors—like some of the crew to the right—who can add site profiles from wider and wider areas.
 I am hoping that, if enough Donations come in, we will be able to pay the contributors for their detailed site profiles.
 But that’s one for the future.

-If you have a website of your own that covers material relevant to TNA, just add us to your website and we’ll reciprocate and add yours to our Links page too.
+On a more pleasant note: if you have a website of your own that covers material relevant to TNA, just add us to your website and we’ll reciprocate and add yours to our Links page too.

 And last, but by no means least, I have to give a huge “thank you” to James Elkington, not only for kick-starting me into doing this website, but helping here and there when I got stuck.
 Cheers dood. 😉 But after spending the last year going through map after map, code after code, tediously raking through all the countless pages on this site, I’m giving myself a pat-on-the-back for getting 95% of this damned Northern Antiquarian website up-and-running at last.
 As someone who had very little idea of how to do web-design, I’m reasonably pleased at the present result.
 But there’s still a lot more work that needs doing…